runs-on/action/README.md

 ## Options

+### show-env

-- `show-env`: Show all environment variables available to actions (used for debugging purposes).
+Show all environment variables available to actions (used for debugging purposes).

 ```yaml
 jobs: